Tonle Sap Biosphere Reserve

-The Tonlé Sap Biosphere Reserve is a unique ecological phenomenon surrounding the Tonlé Sap or Great Lake of Cambodia.
+The Tonle Sap Biosphere Reserve is a unique ecological phenomenon surrounding the Tonle Sap or Great Lake of Cambodia.
 In 1997, it was successfully nominated as a UNESCO Biosphere Reserve.

-Tonlé Sap
+Tonle Sap

-The lake is linked to the Mekong River by the Tonlé Sap River.
+The lake is linked to the Mekong River by the Tonle Sap River.
 From November until June the lake flows into the Mekong.
 However, each year during the rainy season (mid June-late October) the Mekong River is inundated with rain waters.
 Its lower delta becomes flooded and cannot flow into the sea quickly enough to eliminate all the excess water.
-This causes the Mekong River to rise enough to reverse the flow of the Tonlé Sap River causing it to flow back into the lake.
+This causes the Mekong River to rise enough to reverse the flow of the Tonle Sap River causing it to flow back into the lake.
 The lake expands from 2500 km^{2} to more than 16,000 km^{2} creating an enormous wetland area.
 This wetland area supports a tremendous amount of biodiversity including plants, reptiles, mammals, birds and other animals.
 Many of these are known to be rare or endangered.
 These wetlands are also an important breeding area for fish from the lake and Mekong River.
 Both Siamese crocodiles (Crocodylus siamensis) and saltwater crocodiles (Crocodylus porosus) once occurred side-by-side in the lake, and there is thought to be inter-species breeding amongst the crocodiles found in the floating farms on the western part of the Lake in and around Prek Toal.

 Biosphere Reserve

-In 2001, the Tonlé Sap Biosphere Reserve (TSBR) of Cambodia was established by Royal Decree of the government of Cambodia to fulfil 3 key functions.
+In 2001, the Tonle Sap Biosphere Reserve (TSBR) of Cambodia was established by Royal Decree of the government of Cambodia to fulfil 3 key functions.
 These are: